Save and name a Keynote presentation on Mac

 Enter a name in the Save As field, then enter one or more tags (optional).

-If you want the presentation to appear on all of your devices set up with iCloud Drive, save the presentation in the Keynote folder in iCloud Drive.
+To have the presentation appear on all your devices set up with iCloud Drive, save the presentation in the Keynote folder in iCloud Drive.
 (To see this option, iCloud Drive must be set up on your Mac.)

-Tip: To create a new folder for the presentation, choose a location for the folder, then click New Folder at the bottom of the Save As dialog.
+To create a new folder for the presentation, click the Where pop-up menu and choose Other, then click New Folder at the bottom of the dialog.
 Enter a name for the folder, then click Create.

 Rename a presentation